Project Scheduling Software

 Many project managers like Microsoft Project because it’s relatively easy to learn, as long as you’re already used to Windows and other Microsoft products.
-It is a pricier option ($599.95 for the Standard version and $999.95 for the Professional version), making it less ideal for managers who need project scheduling software that fits in a tight budget.
+It is a pricier option ($589 for the Standard version and $1160 for the Professional version), making it less ideal for managers who need project scheduling software that fits in a tight budget.
+Another option is to use Microsoft Project Pro for Office 365.
+This is a cloud edition that runs about $25/user per month.
 Microsoft Project is highly integrated, allowing you to track a number of variables and produce Gantt charts as well as network diagrams.

 There are several factors in ZOHO Projects’ favor.
 It’s a web-based application, meaning that you don’t have to install project management software on every computer you use.
 You can access your schedule from anywhere and, if you’re only working on one project, ZOHO Projects is free.
+You can manage up to 20 projects with the $20/user/month plan.
 ZOHO Projects can generate Gantt charts, but doesn’t offer PERT charts.

 FastTrack Schedule 9

-This schedule software, available for both Mac and Windows, has an extremely effective set of resource management tools built in.
+This project scheduling software, available for both Mac and Windows, has an extremely effective set of resource management tools built in.
 As facets of a project change, FastTrack is easy to update.
-A license for FastTrack is significantly lower compared to one for Microsoft Project.
+At $349 per user, a license for FastTrack is significantly lower compared to one for Microsoft Project.
 For newer project managers, FastTrack offers an easy introduction to the software and a gentle learning curve.
 It’s also robust enough for any experienced project manager that wants to put it through its paces.

 The Primavera name is well-known for their project management solutions.
 P6 is their answer to the project schedule software question.
 This software package is flexible and has the ability to handle everything from time sheets to resource management.
 However, P6 does have more extensive hardware requirements than some other project management applications.
 It is intended for use by larger organizations, and may not be ideal for managers working with smaller projects.

-This wed-based project management option focuses on an easy-to-use interface.
-Just looking at @task's Gantt charts shows some impressive utilities.
-You can drag and drop information to avoid unnecessary typing, easily schedule individuals for specific tasks, and view real-time reports showing your project’s status. @task offers a variety of pricing plans depending on the number of users and the number of projects you need to manage.
+Formerly @task, this wed-based project management option focuses on an easy-to-use interface.
+Just looking at Workfront’s Gantt charts shows some impressive utilities.
+You can drag and drop information to avoid unnecessary typing, easily schedule individuals for specific tasks, and view real-time reports showing your project’s status.
+Workfront offers a variety of pricing plans depending on the number of users and the number of projects you need to manage.

 More Software Reviews